lizmat/raku-all-modules/melezhik/sparrowdo/README.md

 Prints brief usage info.

+## --host

+Sets target host.
+This is mandatory parameter.
+Default value is `127.0.0.1`

 ## --sparrowfile

 Alternative location of sparrowfile.
 If `--sparrowfile` is not set a file named `sparrowfile` at CWD is looked.